riot-ci/RIOT/CONTRIBUTING.md

   are also only human and it can happen that they miss a few PRs or might be preoccupied with other PRs.
-If it happens that your PR receive no review for a long time, don't hesitate to gently solicit a review by commenting or by explicitly mentionning a maintainer that you know is knowledgeable in the area of the PR.
-You can also advertise the PR on the devel mailing list and ask for a review there.
+If it happens that your PR receive no review for a long time, don't hesitate to gently solicit a review by commenting or by explicitly mentioning a maintainer that you know is knowledgeable in the area of the PR.
+You can also advertise the PR on devel@riot-os.org mailing list and ask for a review there.

 You can find more information about RIOT development procedure on this [wiki page][development-procedures].